xplosionmind/old.tommi.space/_notes/public/Blogroll.md

 <br>

-Listed in alphabetical order.
-I could never determine an order of importance.
+The following list follows an alphabetical order.

 - [Leo Babauta](https://leobabauta.com)'s blog: the perfect example of a literally minimalistic website.
 It's not poor of content, yet it's neat, clean and intuitive.
 - [Backpackerz: rewind 2010s](https://thebackpackerz.com/special/rewind/2010/), the precursor of the new generation of “longreads” (a.k.a.: articles which take a lot of time to be read and written)